Passpack Reviews

 Designed for collaboration without compromising security, Passpack allows organizations to create numerous defined groups/teams with access control based on roles.
 Password policies can be set by administrators, permissions can be managed, and activity can be monitored through rich reporting features.
 Single Sign-On (SSO) via Google and Microsoft Azure is supported by the platform, multi-administrators, and multi-factor authentication capabilities like Google Authenticator, Microsoft Authenticator, and YubiKey support are included.

 Platform-independent design of Passpack ensures it is accessible on any device with an internet browser, making synchronized use possible across operating systems.
 It includes automatic strong password generation, secure storage and sharing of notes, and tagging of passwords with labels for easy categorization.
-With certifications such as SOC 2 Type 2, and HIPAA, Passpack holds high standards of security and is suitable for use within all industries, including healthcare, financial, and education.
+With certifications such as SOC 2 Type 2, and HIPAA compliance, Passpack holds high standards of security and is suitable for use within all industries, including healthcare, financial, and education.

 Best For